Dulebes: History

+Possible migration and branches of the tribe

 Some consider that because of the oppression mentioned in the Primary Chronicle, some of them resettled along the Upper Vltava River in today's Southern Czech Republic, while others were part of the Slavic settlement of the Eastern Alps near Lake Balaton and Drava River in Carantania and today's southwestern Hungary.
 The place of their migration is uncertain and is argued to be from Volhynia to the West due to Avar invasion, or from the Vistula and Oder Rivers in all the directions because of supposed proximity with West Germanic tribes.